emmaphamlet/Product-Management-University-Project/Architecture-(Non%2DFunctional)-Requirements.md

 *   Successfully implements auto-scaling

-*   Includes annual review of of energy and carbon footprint metrics
+*   Includes annual review of energy and carbon footprint metrics

 *   Hosted on a cloud platform with defined and published sustainability metrics